 These tiles feature multiple wood grain patterns on one side and a scuff resistant tan-colored surface on the other side.
 When installers want the beauty of the wood grain colors, just install the tiles with this side showing.
 Flip the tiles over when needing a greater level of scuff resistance.

 Understand that EVA foam mats could puncture if exposed to sharp objects.
-Dog nails will scratch puncture these tiles if using them in a dog agility space, for example.
+Dog nails will scratch and puncture these tiles if using them in a dog agility space, for example.

 If using a reversible style of tiling, make sure the subfloor is free of protruding nails, screws, or other sharp objects, as these could puncture the foam, damaging one side.
-Even of punctured, this flooring continues to perform.
+Even if punctured, this flooring continues to perform.

 How Much Do Foam Tiles Look Like Real Wood?One of the best things about these types of flooring is how much they provide a look that resembles an actual wood floor.